HOME

 Pay attention to what other players enjoy and bring them opportunities to do those things.

 The game is a mutual aid project.
-Make the game fun for everyone and others will make the game fun for you.
+Make the game fun for others and others will make the game fun for you.
 If not you can play alone or with other players.

 If a player likes drama, feed them dramatic opportunities.